History of Lagos

-As of 2023, Lagos is the largest city in continent Africa as well as in Nigeria, a country where it was the former capital.
-In a 2022 report by Business Africa Insider, the city is the fourth wealthiest city in Africa after Johannesburg, CapeTown and Cairo.
+As of 2023, Lagos is the largest city in the continent of Africa as well as in Nigeria, a country where it was the capital.
+In a 2022 report by Business Africa Insider, the city is the fourth wealthiest city in Africa after Johannesburg, Cape Town and Cairo.

 Lagos was founded in the 16th-century by the Awori people on the Bight of Benin.
 Following the British ruling in the city in 1851, it became a protectorate in 1861.

 Historical names

 The core of modern-day Lagos, Lagos Island was originally known as 'Oko' to the native Awori, a sub-group of the Yoruba people, and later as 'Eko' when it was under the administration of the Benin Kingdom.
 This name came from Ikurame, meaning 'war camp' in the Edo language.
 The Portuguese would refer to it as "Onim" and later "Lagos".
 To differentiate the modern settlement from the older kingdom in the area, the name "Onim" has been applied to the latter by some historians such as Toby Green.

 Lagos means "lakes" in Portuguese.
 Portuguese explorer Rui de Sequeira visited the area in 1472, naming the area around the city Lago de Curamo, which means Lake of Curamo.
-It's also probable that the city was named after the homonymous coastal town of Lagos, Portugal, in the Algarve region, where sailors and settlers would have departed.
+It has also been suggested that the city was named after the Portuguese seaport of Lagos in the Algarve.
+Alfred Moloney considered this explanation more probable than derivation from the Portuguese word lago ("lake"), and Sir Alan Burns likewise stated that the Portuguese named the settlement after the city of Lagos in southern Portugal.